B-Snowii/ai-academic-summary-mcp/README_HF.md

 5. **Humanize**: Check "Humanize AI response" to get more natural output
 6. **Submit Query**: Click "Submit" to start analysis

-## Deployment

-### Hugging Face Spaces

-This project is configured to be deployed directly on Hugging Face Spaces.

-### Local Deployment

-Ensure all dependencies are installed, then run `python app.py`.

-## API Configuration

-The application uses Nebius AI API for processing.
-Make sure to configure your API keys in the application.

 ## License

 MIT License

----

-**license**: mit
-**language**:
-- en
-- zh
-**base_model**:
-- deepseek-ai/DeepSeek-R1
-- meta-llama/Meta-Llama-3.1-70B-Instruct